-All contracts, arrangements and transaction entered into by the Company with related parties during the financial year 2019-2020 were in the ordinary course of business and on an arm's length basis.
+All contracts, arrangements and transaction entered into by the Company with related parties during the financial year 2020-2021 were in the ordinary course of business and on an arm's length basis.
 During the year, the company did not enter into any transaction, contract or arrangement with related parties that could be considered material in accordance with the Company's policy on dealing with related party transactions.
 Accordingly, the disclosure in Form AOC-2 in terms of Section 134 of the Companies Act, 2013 is not applicable.
-There have been no materially significant Related

-Party Transactions entered into by the Company during the year under review.
-All related party transactions are mentioned in Note No. 44 of the Notes to Financial Statements.
-There are no other transactions of the Company with any person or entity belonging to the promoter/promoter group which hold(s) 10% or more shareholding in the Company.
+There have been no materially significant Related Party Transactions entered into by the Company during the year under review.
+All related party transactions are mentioned in Note No.44 of the Notes to Financial Statements.
+There are no other transactions of the Company apart from those mentioned above in Note no. 44 with any person or entity belonging to the promoter/promoter group which hold(s) 10% or more shareholding in the Company.